Sally El Hosaini: Career

-My Brother the Devil was released theatrically in 12 US cities, May 2013 and had a wide release in UK cinemas, November 2012.
+My Brother the Devil was released theatrically in the US, May 2013 and had a wide release in UK cinemas, November 2012.
 Further releases in Canada, Australia, New Zealand & Germany.
 The film screened at over 40 International Film Festivals, where it received 12 awards, 17 nominations & an Honourable Mention.

 As Writer/Director of the film, El-Hosaini won the Most Promising Newcomer Award at 2013 Evening Standard Film Awards, Best Screenplay at the 2013 Writer's Guild of Great Britain Awards, the Best Newcomer Award at the 2012 BFI London Film Festival and the UK New Talent Award at the British Women in Film and Television Awards in 2012.
 She was also nominated for the BIFA Douglas Hickox award for Best Debut Film at the British Independent Film Awards and the Sutherland Trophy (Best First Film) at BFI London Film Festival.

-In 2014 she was one of two directors chosen by Danny Boyle to direct Babylon, the television series he co-created and produced for Channel 4 and SundanceTV.
+In 2014 she was chosen by Danny Boyle to direct Babylon, the television series he co-created and produced with Jesse Armstrong for Channel 4 and SundanceTV.
 She has been profiled by The Guardian, BBC America, IndieWire, and Variety who named her a 2014 "Brit to Watch".

+El-Hosaini's next feature, The Swimmers, depicts the harrowing real-life journey of Syrian refugee sisters Yusra Mardini and Sara Mardini.
+The film opened the 2022 Toronto International Film Festival and Zurich Film Festival as well as having a Special Presentation at the 2022 BFI London Film Festival.
+It was subsequently released in cinemas and on Netflix worldwide in November that same year, to critical acclaim.
+In its first week on Netflix, starting November 23, 2022, it was a global hit, achieving no.1 in 15 countries and top 10 in 85 countries.
+In its second week from November 28, 2022, it increased its viewership and climbed to no.2 globally on the platform.The film was Nominated for a 2022 BAFTA Award for Outstanding British Film.
+El-Hosaini went on to win the TIFF Emerging Talent Award at the 2022 TIFF Tribute Awards at the Toronto International Film Festival and the BAFTA Cymru award for Best Director at the 2023 BAFTA Cymru Awards.